KirraWS/travelplace/README.md

 ## ✨ Features

-✔️ View a list of stays with images, descriptions, and ratings
+✔️ View a list of stays with name, location, descriptions, and date
-✔️ Add a new stay with details such as name, location, description, image, and rating
+✔️ Add a new stay with details such as name, location, descriptions, and date
 ✔️ Backend API with PostgreSQL for storing stays
 ✔️ Frontend built using HTML, CSS, and JavaScript
 ✔️ Backend powered by Express.js and PostgreSQL